Mopsgamer/view-ignored/README.md

 > **included** files, i.e., files that are **not ignored**.
 > You can invert the results if you need the ignored files
 > by setting the `invert` option to `true`.

+## v1 Roadmap

+- [x] Works for common use cases.
+- [ ] Handle Git config.
+- [ ] Include node_modules bundled dependencies correctly.
+Missing: NPM, Yarn + Classic, Bun, Deno, JSR.
+- [ ] *Move targets into separate packages (or not).
+- [ ] Import and pass upstream source tests.
+- [ ] *Make it standard: NPM cli, VS Code file tree, VSCE, GitHub.
+- [ ] *Upstream to Bun, PNPM and other package managers.

+## Why this library exists?

+Incorrect VS Code file tree git status, huge `npm-packlist` package, missing Git's wildmatch algorithm in JS ecosistem, and the fact that there's no lightweight way to get a list of ignored files, which would explain why specific files are being included or excluded.

 ## Usage